vlrfsg/vlrfsasm/readme.txt

   Shift right: max of 0 and ((size of argument A) - argument B)
   >  (> A B)
   If: same with chosen argument
-  If every bit of A is 0, C is chosen.
+  If A contains no bit set to 1, C is chosen.
   Otherwise B is chosen.
   >  (?
 A B C)
   Resize: argument B
   >  (: A B)
   Get size: 64 bits
   >  (# A)
-  Label: No result
+  Label: 0 bit
   >  (@ @A)
   Address: 64 bits
   >  (` @A)